2022 Captain's Cup Sailfish Tournament | Official Rules

-1. Tournament entry fee is $2500.00 per boat and includes Florida state sales tax.
-Two anglers are included in the $2500.00 entry.
+1. Tournament early entry fee, paid by December 23rd, is $2,500.00 per boat.
+Two anglers are included in the $2,500.00 entry.
 An additional angler may be added for a maximum total of 3.
-The third angler fee is $250.00.
+The third angler fee is $300.00.
+After December 23rd, the entry is $2800.00 per boat of two anglers and the third angler fee is $350.00.
+The entry fee includes Florida state sales tax, dinners and gifts for anglers, captain and mate.
 The entry fee is non-refundable unless a written request is received at least 30 days prior to the start of the tournament.
-After that, refunds will be made only if your spot is filled by another entrant.
+After that, refunds will be made only if approved by the tournament committee.
 Additional social tickets may be purchased at the Islamorada Fishing Club.

 2. Islamorada Fishing Club’s Sailfish Tournament rules shall be strictly adhered to and all decisions of the Rules Committee are absolute and final.

 3. The Tournament Committee must approve any substitutions of anglers.

 4. This is a “BOAT” tournament with a release format.
 100 points will be awarded to each released sailfish.
 The “BOAT” accumulating the most release points first, will be judged the winner.

 5. IGFA rules will apply unless otherwise stated below.

 6. Lines in, other than bait catching, at 8:00 AM and lines out at 4:00 PM.
 No larger than manufacturer’s stated 20-lb. test line may be used.
 No more than six (6) lines can be in the water at any time.
 This restriction does not include teaser lines.
 A fish may be fought after lines out provided it has been reported to and acknowledged by the Committee Boat prior to lines out of the water.
 Any fish being fought after lines out must be released by 5:00 PM or it will be disqualified from the tournament.
 There is no time limit as to when the boat must return to the dock.